Paris Starz is a bearded queen that performs in Evansville, Indiana! Paris is a talented performer, with an amazing personality and attitude to match!

 Jenkins, Kealie.
 2021.
 Interview with Paris Starz.
 The Art of Drag, SIUE, March 8.
 Available URL (https://ezratemko.com/paris-starz).

 Kealie: Alright, so the first question I have for you is when did you first hear about drag and what was your initial reaction to it?

-Paris Starz: Um well, I used to have a friend who was doing drag and he was just honestly super obnoxious with it and me and my friends said we would never do that.
-Because, I have a group of friends that I have been with since the beginning and um I can remember we would like go to um the gay youth group that was here at the time in Evansville and sometimes we would dress up but we never really called it drag and then down at the river front we used to always listen to music and just kind of dance and lip sync, but we never called it drag.
+Paris Starz: Um well, I used to have a friend who was doing drag and he was just honestly super obnoxious with it and me and my friends said we always said would never do that.
+Because, I have like a group of friends that I have been with since the beginning, and um I can remember like we would go to um the gay youth group that was here at the time in Evansville and sometimes we would dress up but we never really called it drag, and then down at the river front we used to always listen to music and just kind of dance and lip sync, but we never called it drag.
 We always still thought it was repulsive.

 Kealie: Okay, alright, so when did you start performing as a drag artist and why did you start performing?

 Paris Starz: Um I was—I was 20 years old and I had went to Indianapolis one time cause someone I went to beauty school with introduced me to a club there and um I told my friend at the time who was a drag queen, and she actually became my drag mother, but I was like “Ohy eah I know how to do my makeup,” cause we were gonna go out dressed as girls.
 And I did my makeup the way I did it and she was like, “Oh no, honey, that’s not how you do makeup.”
 So she did my makeup and um we like went around like downtown Indianapolis just dressed up like, kind of like making music videos, in downtown Indianapolis and that was—that was the first time.
 But my first time ever actually performing on stage, I actually borrowed someone’s ID and um I snuck into a show and did basically my performance underage with someone else’s fake ID.